 C. Special Meetings: Special meetings of the City Council shall be conducted in accordance with chapter 42.30 Revised Code of Washington, the Open Public Meetings Act.
 (Ord.
 2018-1029, 4-25-2018)

-D. Members of the City Council may attend regular meetings by telephone or a video platform, provided that a quorum of the City Council shall be located within the City’s corporate limits for the duration of the meeting.
+D. Members of the City Council may attend regular meetings by telephone or a video platform, provided that a quorum of the City Council shall be located within the City for the duration of the meeting.

 Section 3.
 Severability.
 Should any section, paragraph, sentence, clause or phrase of this Ordinance, or its application to any person or circumstance, be declared unconstitutional or otherwise invalid for any reason, or should any portion of this Ordinance be pre-empted by state or federal law or regulation, such decision or pre-emption shall not affect the validity of the remaining portions of this Ordinance or its application to other persons or circumstances.